La Promesa

 La Promesa (The Vow) is a Spanish period television soap opera, based on an original idea by Josep Cister Rubio.
 It began airing in Spain on 12 January 2023 on La 1 of Televisión Española.
 Set in the fictional country estate of La Promesa, it depicts the lives of the aristocratic family of the marquises of Luján and their domestic servants, beginning in 1913.

 On 25 November 2024, the series won the International Emmy Award for Best Telenovela.

 Premise

 In 1913, Jana Expósito arrives in La Promesa palace (located in Los Pedroches) hellbent on avenging the death of her mother and on finding about the whereabouts of her younger brother.
 She meets Manuel (the younger son of Alonso Luján, the Marquess of Luján) and rescues him from a plane crash.
 Meanwhile bridegroom Tomás (the first born son of Alonso and the person willing to share information with Jana about her family), is stabbed by his stepmother Cruz Ezquerdo, Manuel's mother.

 Production

-The series is a RTVE and StudioCanal co-production in collaboration with Bambú Producciones.
+The series is a Radiotelevisión Española (RTVE) and StudioCanal co-production in collaboration with Bambú Producciones.
 Shooting locations included El Rincón palace in Aldea del Fresno and El Jaral de la Mira plot, as well as two soundstages with a total area of around 3000 m2.